 The ways in which our society uses and transforms land to produce food has impacted our world more than any other environmental change.
 This course will explore real-world examples and together we will investigate solutions to improve our use of land and food production strategies.
-We will also go beyond the walls of the classroom to study our campus and city community, and work towards making change through group research and service-learning projects.
+We will also go beyond the walls of the classroom to study our campus and city community, and work towards making change on the ground.

 I greatly enjoy teaching this course, and it has been very well received in the past.
 You can read a sample of direct quotes from students here.
-We are very fortunate to have been awarded a grant from the University of Wisconsin’s Office of Sustainability to improve the service learning component in Fall 2013 and will have some exciting new opportunities!
+Here are some examples of student outreach projects aiming to reduce household food waste, encourage reuse of containers and use of more sustainable packaging.
 I hope you can join us!

 Please email me with any questions (firstname.lastname@example.org).

 I am an Assistant Professor of Geography and Environmental Studies, and part of the Center for Sustainability and the Global Environment and the Wisconsin Energy Initiative.
 A physical scientist by training, I focus on interdisciplinary, applied questions around land-use change, globalization, environment, and policy.
 I investigate how and why people clear tropical forests or change agricultural practices around the world and what that means for climate change, biodiversity and social justice.
 Much of my time is spent behind a computer using satellite images and models to understand land use but I also spend quite a bit of time exploring communities and conditions in tropical countries especially Brazil, Indonesia, Malaysia and Ethiopia.